The Omlet Blog

 A close up of an Eglu coop outside

 When the temperature drops below freezing for multiple days in a row during the very depths of winter, it might be wise to give your chickens extra warmth with an extreme temperature jacket.
-Poorly or older chickens, will definitely benefit from this extra support.
+Filled with a heat trapping recycled material that is breathable, the jackets keep your pets warm and protected from the worst that the weather can throw at them.
+Preparing your chicken coop for the winter will definitely benefit poorly or older chickens.

 Prevent chickens getting bored when rain stops play with a variety of fun and interactive toys they can play with in all weathers.
-The Chicken Perch provides an easy outdoor perch which can be installed in their run (and protected by the run covers) for when your chickens can’t perch in their usual spots around your garden.
+The Chicken Perch provides an easy outdoor perch which can be installed in their run (and protected by the run covers) for when your chickens can’t perch in their usual spots around your yard.
 The Chicken Swing provides hours of fun and again, can be easily installed in any run.
 While the Peck Toys and Caddi Treat Holder offer enriching entertainment as well as a rewarding flow of treats.

 Prevent your chickens’ water from freezing with a water heater to ensure they have access to flowing water at all times.
 It is also recommended to provide extra layers pellets and treats during winter, as chickens will need more energy to keep themselves warm and lay their eggs in the colder months.